This is a series of posts that detail how to create a Knowledge Management System or KMS.

 The Value of your KMS Always Scales Up

 Imagine the value of 10000 notes in your KMS.
-It’s a gold mine you’ve nurtured and will in turn nurture whatever outputs you need to accomplish.
+It’s a gold mine you’ve nurtured and will, in turn, nurture whatever outputs you need to accomplish.
 As we age through our current timeline, I believe there will come a time when KMSs will be something that can become generational and can be inherited.

 Security and Encryption